Indianmeal moth: Description

 Adults are 8–10 mm in length with 16–20 mm wingspans.
 The distal two thirds of their forewings are generally reddish brown in color with a copper luster.
 They can also be bronze or dark gray.
 The more proximal parts of the wings are yellow-gray or white-gray, with a dark band at the intersection between the proximal and distal regions.
 The hindwings, in general, are uniformly gray.

 The eggs of the Indian-meal moth are white, ovate, and very small.
 It is difficult to see them with the naked eye.
 Newly hatched larvae are equally difficult to see.
 They are mostly off-white in color, have brown heads, and develop through five to seven larval instars.
 When these larvae mature, they measure about 12–14 mm long.
 Larvae also have three sets of legs near the head and five sets of prolegs protruding from the abdomen.
 The legs help the larvae move over long distances in order to find pupation sites.

 Food resources

 Indian-meal moths feed on plants, grains, and other human food products.

 Plant-based foods

 Moths feed on many plant-based foods including dry pet food (plant based), birdseed, cereal, soup mixes, bread, pasta, rice, flour, spices, dried fruits and nuts.
 There is strong evidence that the northern Manitoba wheat supports the development of the moth.
 Other optimal diets include sultanas, American yellow corn and almonds.
 Groundnuts and maize meal, on the other hand, result in a longer development time for the moths.

 Non-plant foods

-Indian-meal moths are also known to cannibalize larvae but this often leads to viral granulosis infections spreading through an Indian-meal moth population.
+Indian-meal moths are also known to cannibalize larvae.
+This often leads to viral granulosis infections spreading through an Indian-meal moth population.
 Healthy larvae are picked more often than unhealthy larvae for cannibalism.
-Typically, cannibals do not eat closely related individuals which might share genes with them, but when given the choice between siblings and unrelated individuals, caterpillars tend to cannibalize their siblings.
+There appears to be no kin discrimination and siblings can be eaten by caterpillars.